joopringelberg/perspectives-react/README.md

 Attribute | Description
 --- | ---
-role | The qualified name of a Role.
+role | The local name of a Role.

 ### BoundContext